opensvc/docs.opensvc.com/source/agent.template.sync.btrfs.conf.rst

 	#
 	#  desc:  Unit is minutes.
 This sets to delay above which the sync status of
 	#         the resource is to be considered down.
 Should be set according to
 	#         your application service level agreement.
-The cron job frequency
+The scheduler task
-	#         should be set between 'sync_min_delay' and 'sync_max_delay'.
+	#         frequency should be set between 'sync_min_delay' and
+	#         'sync_max_delay'.
 	#
 	;sync_max_delay = 1440